jessemonroy650/top-phonegap-mistakes/preference-mess.md

 -- It's out of date.
 -- It has errors.
 -- It has not kept up with changes.
+-- On *Phonecap Build*, You can override the setting with [config-file](http://phonegap.com/blog/2014/01/30/customizing-your-android-manifest-and-ios-property-list-on-phonegap-build/)

 2. Developers new to *Cordova* are unaware that there are 5 different system.
 - Cordova CLI